-Black comedy is a tricky element in any genre to get right, and when you have to question if a film is intended to produce a sensible chuckle or not it’s probably not good sign.
+Black comedy is a tricky element to get right in any genre, and when you have to question if a film is intended to produce a sensible chuckle or not it’s probably not good sign.
 The story of Father Jonathan, a Catholic priest who begins to question his faith, opens with a psychiatric patient confessing his sins.
 The guy thinks he’s Adolf Hitler and has drawn a crude swastika on his shirt.
-Is this funny?
+Is this supposed to be funny?
 They don’t seem to be treating it seriously.
-But like many scenes here – and there are a lot – the random nature of it all does start to feel like a series of comedy skits from an off-the-wall TV show.
+But like many scenes here (and there are a lot of them) the random nature of it all does start to feel like a series of skits from an unaired off-the-wall TV comedy.
 Unfortunately it’s one of the most poorly written and acted shows of all time.

 In a brief introduction our protagonist is set up as a ‘mobile priest’.
-Some library footage of a fire shows us that his church burnt to the ground and he’s using a temporary one.
-Of course this is so they can film all his confessional scenes inside somebody’s living room.
-Writing around the budget is creative I guess.
-However the first act is a confusing jumble.
-Instead of a montage showing his followers discussing their sins, several of them go on for way longer than necessary when they don’t really go anywhere.
-It’s a bad sign when you start wondering what the plot is this long into the running time.
-The awkward dialogue and clumsy editing are par for the course, including abrupt cuts in the soundtrack that indicate they used stock music … but didn’t fit the length of scenes around the samples.
+Some library footage of a fire shows us that his church burnt to the ground and as a result he’s using a temporary one.
+Of course this is really just so they can film all his confessional scenes inside somebody’s living room.
+Writing around the budget at least is creative I guess.
+However the first act as a whole is a confusing jumble.
+Instead of a montage showing his followers discussing their sins, several of them take up entire scenes that go on for way longer than necessary.
+Most of them don’t really go anywhere.
+It’s kind of a bad sign when you start wondering what the actual plot is meant to be this far into the running time.